-In the following interview, Alfredo Häberli tells us why he is so enthusiastic about the material felt, and how the new carpet collection from Ruckstuhl came to be created.
+Come visit us and get inspired.
+Should you already want to find out more about the new carpet creations, please read the following interview with Alfredo Häberli.
+He explains why he is so enthusiastic about the material felt, and how the new carpet collection from Ruckstuhl came to be created.